Sponsored content

 Grand Canyon National Park, Arizona

 Home to one of the Seven Natural Wonders of the World, it’s no surprise that Grand Canyon National Park is one of the most famous – and popular – parks in the USA.
 No matter how many videos or photos of the Grand Canyon you might have seen, nothing can prepare you for seeing it in person.
-The sheer size and jaw-dropping beauty of this canyon may quite literally leave you speechless.
+The sheer size and beauty of this canyon may leave you speechless.

-If you’re interested in geology, you’ll be fascinated by the way the canyon walls tell a story that’s two billion years old.
+If you’re interested in geology, you’ll be fascinated by how the canyon walls tell a story that’s two billion years old.
 The colour of the canyon changes from yellow to orange as the sun moves across the sky, and staring down into the shadowy abyss from the canyon’s edge is a truly magical experience.
 If you like adventure, you can go hiking or whitewater rafting along the Colorado River.

 6. Crater Lake National Park, Oregon, USA